Introduction

 The Shadow Side

 Every Moon sign has shadow expressions - ways the core traits become destructive when taken to extremes or driven by fear.
+For Moon in Aries, the shadow usually appears when speed becomes defense.

 Emotional aggression: Using anger to control situations or people.
 The volume of your emotional intensity can intimidate others into compliance.